Lunar Eclipse 2020: Know about Super Blue Blood Moon

 A supermoon occurs when the full Moon coincides with the Moon's closest approach to Earth in its orbit.
 Supermoons make the Moon appear a little brighter and closer than normal.

-Why Moon becomes red or why it is known as Blood Moon?
+Why Moon becomes red or why is it known as Blood Moon?

 As we know that Moon orbits around the Earth and Earth orbits around the Sun.
 Moon takes around 27 days to orbit the Earth.
 The relative positions of the Sun, the Moon and the Earth change during the Moon's orbit.